tomthetank46/csc174project/README.md

 # Assignment 4

 ## Domain
-The website focuses on the discussion of different novels about the human condition, high-street fashion and the families that created some major companies, and the history of designer houses and how they have changed over time to meet people's needs.
+This website discusses fashion and the differnt forms that it can take.
+From the different types of footwear to high-street fashion, and where fashion begins, the designer houses.
 ## Ontology
 ### Overall Website
 - Each webpage has a focus on things related to people